 Your newborn may not have teeth yet, but that doesn't mean you should wait to take care of his or her mouth.

-Because the guidelines for cleaning your baby's teeth and tongue with or without the use of toothpaste can be confusing, one of the best things you can do to ensure your infant's oral health gets off to a great start is to consult with your pediatric dentist.
+Because the guidelines for cleaning your baby's teeth and tongue with or without the use of toothpaste can be confusing, one of the best things you can do to ensure your infant's oral health gets off to a great start is to consult with your paediatric dentist.
 This dentist can give you a fair idea of whether or not using toothpaste from a young age would be helpful.
-He can also provide step-by-step instructions for cleaning a baby's gums, tongue and teeth, and which are the most helpful products to use when doing so.
+He or she can also provide step-by-step instructions for cleaning a baby's gums, tongue and teeth, and advise which are the most helpful products to use when doing so.